amarantha-k/cbas/_drafts/primer-beer.md

 	    }
     }

 This sample scenario deals with information about beers and breweries, which you'll need to get from Couchbase Server.
-To keep things simple, use the "Default" dataverse.
+To keep things simple, use the *Default* dataverse.
 That means your first task is to tell Analytics about the Couchbase Server data that you want to shadow and the shadow datasets where you want it to live.
-The following Analytics DDL statements show you how to tell Analytics about the "beer-sample" bucket in Couchbase Server, where all of the beer and brewery information resides, and ask Analytics to shadow the data using two datasets, `breweries` and `beers`.
+The following Analytics DDL statements show you how to tell Analytics about the *beer-sample* bucket in Couchbase Server, where all of the beer and brewery information resides, and ask Analytics to shadow the data using two datasets, `breweries` and `beers`.

     CREATE BUCKET beerBucket WITH {"name":"beer-sample","nodes":"127.0.0.1"};